 There are 2 sections for fees in the Disclosure Form.
-One section lists "Fees that will apply."
+One section lists "Payment or Fee."

 The second section lists "Other fees that may apply" - this section is for fees that might apply, but are dependent on things that haven't happened yet.
 This includes things like late payment fees or returned check fees-in this example, if you do not make a late payment or bounce a check, you will not have to pay these fees.